Focusing Where Vision Matters: Selective Training for Large Vision Language Models via Visual Information Gain: Experiment

 \subsection{Overall Performance and Data Efficiency}

-\textbf{Setup.} We evaluate VIG-guided selective training on LLaVA-1.5 7B, LLaVA-1.5 13B~\cite{Liu2024improved}, and ShareGPT4V 7B~\cite{chen25sharegpt4v}.
-Following Sec.~\ref{sec:vig}, we first obtain aligned LVLMs by performing alignment training on image--caption data (558K pairs for LLaVA-1.5 and 1.2M pairs for ShareGPT4V).
-The subsequent instruction-tuning datasets for both models contain roughly 665K instances each: about 40K of these are text-only, and the remaining $\sim$625K are multimodal (image–instruction–answer) samples.
-We leave the text-only samples unchanged and compute $\mathrm{VIG}_i$ only on the multimodal subset using the aligned models.
+\textbf{Setup.} We evaluate VIG-guided selective training on LLaVA-1.5 7B, LLaVA-1.5 13B~\cite{Liu2024improved}, ShareGPT4V 7B~\cite{chen25sharegpt4v}, and Open-Qwen2VL 2B~\cite{wang2025openqwen2vl}.
+For LLaVA-1.5 and ShareGPT4V, following Sec.~\ref{sec:vig}, we first obtain aligned LVLMs by performing alignment training on image--caption data (558K pairs for LLaVA-1.5 and 1.2M pairs for ShareGPT4V).
+The subsequent instruction-tuning datasets for these models contain roughly 665K instances each: about 40K of these are text-only, and the remaining $\sim$625K are multimodal (image–instruction–answer) samples.
+For Open-Qwen2VL 2B, we utilize its official pretrained checkpoint and perform instruction tuning on a 1M multimodal subset randomly sampled from the MAmmoTH-VL dataset~\cite{guo2025mammoth}.
+Across all training configurations, we leave any text-only samples unchanged and compute $\mathrm{VIG}_i$ exclusively on the multimodal subsets using the aligned models.

 For VIG-guided sample selection in the instruction-tuning stage, we set $p=70$ and use the corresponding threshold $\tau_{70}$ for all experiments.
-We rank all multimodal instruction samples by $\mathrm{VIG}_i$ and retain the top $70\%$, resulting in 437K multimodal instruction samples for LLaVA-1.5 and 436K for ShareGPT4V, respectively.
+We rank all multimodal instruction samples by $\mathrm{VIG}_i$ and retain the top $70\%$, resulting in 437K multimodal instruction samples for LLaVA-1.5, 436K for ShareGPT4V, and 701K for Open-Qwen2VL, respectively.
 Within these selected samples, VIG-guided token selection adopts the same threshold: only tokens whose token-level gain $\mathrm{VIG}_{i,t} \ge \tau_{70}$ are included in the loss computation during instruction tuning.
 Details on the training data and configurations are provided in the Appendix~\ref{suppl:training}.

 \textbf{Results.} As shown in Tab.~\ref{tab:main_performance}, VIG-based selective training yields strong data efficiency: \emph{By training on only 70\% of the samples and further pruning supervision via token-level masking, all models exceed their vanilla counterparts}.